durul/DRL-Theme-Manager/README.md

 - Clone this repo.
 - Copy the contents of the "DRL Theme Manager" directory of this repository into `/Library/Developer/Xcode/Templates/Application/File Templates`.
 - Relaunch Xcode and select "File > New File", or use the `⌘N` keyboard shortcut.
-- Select the "Licensed Swift Templates" category, then select the "Licensed Swift Template" file, and hit "Next".
+- Select the "DRL Theme Manager" category, then select the "DRL Theme Manager" file, and hit "Next".
 - Select the license that you wish to use, and hit "Next".

 ------------------------